 The selection of a right framework is crucial for streamlining the development with rapid speed and enhanced functionality.
 Laravel is the newest entrant in this industry and Yii is a veteran.

-Both these frameworks have exceptionally convenient migration systems.
+Migrations: Both of these frameworks have exceptionally convenient migration systems.
 However, Laravel has an edge over Yii by allowing simplified initial data transfer and effective testing procedures.
-Also, it facilitates filling of static directories.
+Also, it facilitates the filling of static directories.
 On these counts, Laravel offers proven outcomes with higher efficiency.